Early Clocks

 A

-Shown here is a Richard Savage of Shrewsbury, round dial hook and spike wall clock dating from around c1720.
+Shown here is a Richard Savage of Shrewsbury, round dial hook and spike wall clock dating from around c1725.
 He is the first clockmaker of Shropshire by whom domestic clocks are known to survive and all of his known work do seem to be quite interesting in their own right.
-The clock shown below is also interesting and is in a wonderfully original condition throughout.
-It is a fairly late example by him, dating from around c1720 and near the end of his working life as he died in 1728.
-He possiliy made this clock as a round dial example instead of the normal square dial (with spandrels) to make a cheaper clock for a particular customer looking to keep the cost down.
+The clock, which is fully illustrated below is very interesting and is in a wonderfully original condition throughout.
+It is a late example by him, dating from around the mid 1720s and near the end of his working life as he died in 1728.
+He possibly made this clock as a round dial example instead of the normal square dial (with spandrels) to make a cheaper clock for a particular customer looking to keep the cost down.
 Savage initially made lantern clocks, but after his move to Shrewsbury his output was mainly longcase and hoop and-spike wall clocks.

 Above.
 Showing a close-up of the signature and is signed 'Rich.
 Savage, Salop (Shrewsbury).
 Lovely fleur-de-lis half-hour markers.
 Photographed by Lee Borrett.